PROJECTS

 The Opportunity

 Liquid Petroleum Gas, also referred to as propane or butane, is a byproduct of oil and gas production.
-A highly versatile form of energy and widely used for cooking and heating, LPG is also a lower-carbon and cleaner-burning alternative to gasoline and diesel.
-It is a potentially important transition fuel.
-Both Canadian producers and Asia-Pacific customers need more export capacity.
+Widely used for cooking and heating, LPG is also a lower-carbon and cleaner-burning alternative to gasoline and diesel.

 The Project